rokmohar/alexa-assistant/readme.md

 # alexa-assistant

-Google Assistant for Alexa
+Implementation of the Google Assistant API for Alexa

 # Beta 2

 # THIS IS AN UNSTABLE DEVELOPMENT BRANCH - PLEASE DO NOT INSTALL THIS VERSION UNLESS YOU HAVE BEEN ASKED TO AS IT IS WORK IN PROGRESS!

-This BETA 2 version contains the following changes:-
+This BETA 2 version contains the following changes: -

 1. Automatic set-up of S3 bucket and upload of chime mp3
 2. changed response and chime mp3 file names to use random string from bucket name